c3lew/chinese-poker/README.md

 ## License

-This project is open-source and available for educational and research purposes.
+This project is licensed under the MIT License.
+See the LICENSE file for details.